Sustainability: A blanket term for many different bauma innovations

 Intelligent handling of natural resources is one of the long-term social challenges of our time.
 According to the German trade association for mineral construction materials (UVMB), on average one kilogram of rock per hour is used for every person in Germany.
 The current real estate boom has increased the nation’s hunger for raw materials.
 However, many deposits are in nature reserves or beneath built-up areas and can therefore not be developed.
 In addition, gaining approval for new production facilities is a long, drawn-out process.

 “Against this background, it is important that we make even better use of the raw material portion in waste material,” says Thomas Willeke, Marketing Manager at Doppstadt.
-The mechanical engineering company from Velbert, Germany, will present a new spiral shaft separator at bauma 2019, the world’s leading trade fair for construction machinery, building material machines, mining machinery, construction vehicles and equipment.
+The mechanical engineering company from Velbert, Germany, presented a new spiral shaft separator at bauma 2019, the world’s leading trade fair for construction machinery, building material machines, mining machinery, construction vehicles and equipment.
 The device can also separate very cohesive material mixtures, such as stones from sticky mud or clay.
 Recovering raw materials from the original “waste” extends the service life of the quarry and conserves the deposits.

 “Road recycling” with less fine dust